-“Friendly and fun loving, exotic and tropical, cultured and historic, Thailand radiates a golden hue from its glittering temples and tropical beaches through to the ever-comforting Thai smile.” – That’s exactly how Lonely Planet describes Thailand.
+“Friendly and fun-loving, exotic and tropical, cultured and historic, Thailand radiates a golden hue from its glittering temples and tropical beaches through to the ever-comforting Thai smile.” – That’s exactly how Lonely Planet describes Thailand.

 Our volunteers have also fallen in love with the country, time and again, and if you are still wondering what’s so special – then here are 8 reasons to convince you to volunteer in Thailand:

-If you are a high school/ college student or a gap year traveler running short on the budget yet dream to travel abroad, then there can be no better option than Thailand.
+If you are a high school/ college student or a gap year traveler running short on the budget yet dreaming to travel abroad, then there can be no better option than Thailand.
 1 USD is equal to 34 Thai Baht, and you can find the most affordable volunteering projects in Thailand with VolSol.
 Apart from that, the cost of local transportation, food, and shopping is extremely cheap as well.
 You can get amazing deals if you can make good use of your bargaining power.
 You can easily explore the country on a shoestring budget.

 It’s just because of the fact that our volunteers have loved Thailand, Volunteering Solutions has been running more than 15 volunteering as well as internship projects in 3 destinations – Bangkok, Surin, and Chiang Mai.
-There are child care and teaching projects available for those who wish to work with kids, health care projects for pre-med and medical students, journalism internship for media students, volunteering at elephant camps for those who wish to spend quality time with the gentle giants and much more.
-However, the most popular project is the Thailand Volunteer Adventure Program, that will give you a chance to volunteer in Bangkok and Surin, after which you will get to experience jungle trekking at the Khao Yai National Park, followed by a relaxing beach week at Koh Phangan.
+There are child care and teaching projects available for those who wish to work with kids, health care projects for pre-med and medical students, journalism internships for media students, volunteering at elephant camps for those who wish to spend quality time with the gentle giants, and much more.
+However, the most popular project is the Thailand Volunteer Adventure Program, which will give you a chance to volunteer in Bangkok and Surin, after which you will get to experience jungle trekking at the Khao Yai National Park, followed by a relaxing beach week at Koh Phangan.

 When you are traveling abroad, the best thing is to interact with the locals in order to know more about their culture and lifestyle.
-VolSol provides host family accommodations to the participants in Thailand, that gives a chance to spend more time with the natives.
-The locals can guide you best about the ‘not-so-touristy’ yet beautiful places to visit and also serve you with the most delicious meals.
+VolSol provides host family accommodations to the participants in Thailand, which gives you a chance to spend more time with the natives.
+The locals can guide you best about the ‘not-so-touristy’ yet beautiful places to visit and also serve you the most delicious meals.
 Thai people are known as some of the happiest and friendliest people and you’ll soon realize why Thailand is known as ‘The Land of Smiles’.

 Of course, there’s a popular Thai restaurant chain in your country serving delicious food, but it’s nothing compared to the Green curry or Tom Yum Goong that you’ll taste at the floating market or at the roadside shops in Bangkok.
 Thai cuisine is popular all over the world, and when you are there in the country, you’ll surely binge on the local food!
 You’ll also get a chance to learn how to cook the Thai curries from your host mother or from a (random) friendly restaurant owner, who’ll be glad to share the recipe with you.
 And when you return home, you can surprise your friends and family with the newly acquired culinary skills!

-Thailand has a beautiful amalgamation of Hinduism and Buddhism, where you can witness both the religions existing side by side.
+Thailand has a beautiful amalgamation of Hinduism and Buddhism, where you can witness both religions existing side by side.
 Approximately, there are more than 40, 000 temples and wats in Thailand and they are all absolutely gorgeous.
 Wat Phra Kaew (The Temple of the Emerald Buddha), Wat Pho (The Temple of the Reclining Buddha), Wat Arun (Temple of Dawn) are the ones that you must visit while in Thailand.

 There are a lot of ‘Made in Thailand’ products that are available at the stores in your country, and you’ll see that the same products are there in Thailand for a much cheaper price!
-From bags and shoes to clothes and junk jewelry, souvenirs and what not – Thailand has everything to make a shopaholic go crazy!
-There are malls, shopping arcades, floating markets, night markets and weekend markets that are perfect for a retail therapy.
+From bags and shoes to clothes and junk jewelry, souvenirs, and what not – Thailand has everything to make a shopaholic go crazy!
+There are malls, shopping arcades, floating markets, night markets, and weekend markets that are perfect for retail therapy.
 The best part of the local markets is that you can keep bargaining till you get the best price.

-The first thing that perhaps comes to the mind when one thinks of Thailand is the beach!
+The first thing that perhaps comes to mind when one thinks of Thailand is the beach!
 Thailand, undoubtedly, is one of the best beach destinations in the world with vast stretches of golden beaches with turquoise water.
-Whether it’s Phuket, Krabi, Phi Phi Islands, Koh Phangan, Koh Samui or Koh Tao – you won’t be able to resist yourself from falling in love with the beaches.
+Whether it’s Phuket, Krabi, Phi Phi Islands, Koh Phangan, Koh Samui, or Koh Tao – you won’t be able to resist falling in love with the beaches.
 Relax and swim before you head out for a bottle of beer with some delicious seafood from the beachside shacks!
 And if you love partying, then you have to be there at the Full Moon Beach Party at Koh Phangan.
-You can also try amazing water sports like parasailing, snorkeling and scuba diving in Thailand.
+You can also try amazing water sports like parasailing, snorkeling, and scuba diving in Thailand.

 The best part of a volunteering journey is the experience that you’ll gain.
 Whether you work with kids or elephants, you’ll make memories that you can cherish for a lifetime.
-Making friends with strangers coming from different parts of the world, sharing your room and food with them, hopping around and sharing similar thoughts will be one of the best chapters of your life.
+Making friends with strangers coming from different parts of the world, sharing your room and food with them, hopping around, and sharing similar thoughts will be one of the best chapters of your life.
 You can make good use of your skills and learn new things from your peers.

 If you have any doubts regarding a volunteer trip to Thailand, you can take a quick look at the Comprehensive Guidebook or drop us a mail at [email protected] – Our Program Advisors will get back to you 🙂

 Thailand is calling you – what are you waiting for?